List of Predator (franchise) characters: Hanzo

-Hanzo Kawakami (Louis Ozawa Changchien) is an Inagawa-kai Yakuza enforcer, wielding a pistol and later a samurai katana that he later finds in Noland's hideout.
+Hanzo Kawakami (Louis Ozawa Changchien) is an Inagawa-kai yakuza enforcer, wielding a pistol and later a samurai katana that he finds in Noland's hideout.
 Hanzo does not speak much throughout the film, and when asked why, he responds, "Because I talk too much" and showed that he is missing the ring and pinkie fingers of his left hand, revealing he had committed yubitsume.
 Hanzo engages the Falconer Predator in single combat towards the end of the film, resulting in both of their deaths.

 He is mentioned by his brother Eiji Kawakami in the crossover audiobook series Aliens vs. Predators: Ultimate Prey.

 Mombasa

 Mombasa (Mahershala Ali) is a Sierra Leone RUF death squad officer who uses an AK-47 and a pistol.
 Stans and he are shown having a dislike for each other throughout the film.
 Mombasa is the first one to notice that the Predators are hunting them.
 He is killed when he is stabbed through the chest by the Predators' trap while in their camp.